SpyrosTTK/HvACC-Settings/README.md

 1) Download the latest version (zip or tar.gz)
 2) Extract the zip or tar.gz to any folder
 3) Move the extracted folder to the main Euroscope folder (...\Documents\EuroScope)
 3) Open Euroscope and navigate to: Other Set -> Plug-ins.
 A dialog will pop up.
-Load the TopSky plugin (TopSky.dll) located in the TopSkyGreece-(version number) folder
+Load the TopSky plugin (TopSky.dll) located in the HvACC-TopSky-(version number) folder
 4) Set priotity 1 for TopSky (above all other plugins)
 5) Move Standard ES radar screen and any other display types you want (e.g. SMR radar display) from forbidden to allowed
 5) Navigate to: Other Set -> Settings files setup